This story is about a poor man who needed access to forgiveness, and how he found it.

 “Animals don’t have souls!” the woman broke in dismissively.
 “That’s just ignorance.”

 “Dileas had.
 The most loving creature I ever knew.
-If God says Love thy neighbour is the test of a soul, there’s not a human being in the world more faithful and loving than dogs.”
+If God says Love thy neighbour is the test of a soul, there’s not a human being in the world more faithful and loving than a dog.”

 “Now, that’s the drink speaking.
 Utter nonsense.”